 The total consideration for the Flexion Acquisition was approximately \$578.8 million consisting of: (i) \$448.5 million of cash paid to former Flexion stockholders and to settle restricted stock units and in-the-money stock options; (ii) an \$85.1 million cash payment to repay Flexion debt that was not assumed by the Company and (iii) \$45.2 million of estimated contingent consideration related to contingent value rights, or CVRs, that were issued to Flexion shareholders and certain equity award holders in conjunction with the Flexion Acquisition.
 The consideration is subject to adjustments based on the achievement of certain potential milestone payments.
 Up to an additional \$380.2 million in the aggregate may be payable to holders of the CVRs if each of the applicable milestones are achieved.
+No contingent consideration milestones were achieved in the six months ended June 30, 2022.
+See Note 10, Financial Instruments, for information regarding the methodology and key assumptions used in the fair value measurements of contingent consideration and for more information regarding the changes in fair value.

-The Company is finalizing its valuation of intangible assets, liabilities and tax analyses, and anticipates finalizing the purchase price allocation as the information necessary to complete the analysis is obtained, but no later than one year after the acquisition date.
+The Company is finalizing its valuation of liabilities and tax analyses, and anticipates finalizing the purchase price allocation as the information necessary to complete the analysis is obtained, but no later than one year after the acquisition date.
 The following table sets forth the preliminary allocation of the Flexion Acquisition purchase price to the estimated fair value of the net assets acquired at the acquisition date (in thousands):